Rental Guides · Last updated 2 June 2026

 La Linea Neighbourhoods for Renters 2026: Which Barrio Is Right for You?

 La Linea is not one place.
 It is a collection of distinct neighbourhoods, each with its own character, price range, and trade-offs for renters.
-Pick the wrong area and you end up with a long walk to the border every morning, or a flat that is cheap for a reason.
-Here is a breakdown of the main neighbourhoods and what they actually offer renters in 2026.
+Pick the wrong barrio and you end up with a long commute to the border every morning, or a flat that is cheap for a reason.
+Here is a breakdown of the main areas and what they actually offer renters in 2026.

 Quick Summary